abenezerwg/NPD-ITC8060-/README.md

                                         --- NETWORK PROTOCOL APP README ---

-Group Members:

-            Abenezer  Weldegiorgis

-            Krishna Vaishnav

-            Tedel Baca

-Submited to:

-           Professor Olaf Maennel
-           May 28,2018

-* This is a guide on how to use the our chat room application developed for Network Protocol Design project which was lectured by:  Professor Olaf Maennel.
+* This is a guide on how to use the our chat room application developed for Network Protocol Design project:

-The files of this application can be downloaded from the following link: https://github.com/Abenaman/NPD-ITC8060-

 In order to run this program it is required to use python version >=3.5 and tested in a Linux environment but can run in Windows aswell.